meeshkan/http-types/README.md

 [![Build Status](https://github.com/Meeshkan/http-types/workflows/CI/badge.svg)](https://github.com/Meeshkan/http-types/actions?query=workflow%3A%22CI%22)
 [![MIT licensed](http://img.shields.io/:license-MIT-blue.svg)](LICENSE.txt)

-HTTP Types is a format for HTTP exchanges and libraries for reading and writing that format.
+http-types is a format for HTTP exchanges and libraries for reading and writing that format.

 Each HTTP exchange (request and response) is a JSON object following the [http-types-schema.json](http-types-schema.json) schema, with a series of exchanges being represented with an object per line, [JSON Lines](http://jsonlines.org/) style.